coarnotify.validate¶

 This module provides a set of validation functions that can be used to validate properties on objects.

-class which is used to wrap the protocol-wide validation rules which
+It also contains a Validator class which is used to wrap the protocol-wide validation rules which

 are shared across all objects.